All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 The typical small cart listed at ITL 67 is a crawling(+4 to hit rear attack bonus from all sides) two hex figure with 15 HP and four points of "wooden" armor.
 It takes at most one point of damage (after armor) from any physical attack on its structure other than a fall or tumble, the rest of the damage blows through.
 Roll to see if each occupant is hit.
 It has two or four wheels (treat as legs for attacks) and a yoke (attacked as if a head shot).
 It is pulled by one large horse or up to two ponies or smaller equines.
 There are rumors that some goblins hitch up to four dire wolves to pull their war carts, but naturalists doubt this is possible.
 Some carts have skis instead of wheels.
 These work exactly the same way, but are mostly used on ice or snow.

 The maximum movement of the cart is the same as the MA of the horse pulling it and the acceleration rating (the amount the MA can change each turn) is five.
 These are both adjusted as per my Weight Carried rules.
-So if the horse is carrying 75% of its maximum load then MA is 3/5ths of the unladen rate and the acceleration rating is 3.
+So if the horse is carrying an adjusted load of 7.5x its ST then MA is 60% of the unladen rate and the acceleration rating is 3.

 The weight of the cart and the load carried by the cart is divided by the following factor and then added to the load actually on the horse to determine the total load for this movement adjustment.